dwyl/tidy/README.md

 ## Is there a "Market" for this App?

 Most definitely, yes! <br />
-If we can build something that helps people declutter, donate and systematize their real world the potential for revenue is significant.
+If we can build something that helps `people` declutter, donate and systematize their real world <br />
+the potential for revenue is significant.

 ![pain points](https://github.com/dwyl/tidy/assets/194400/d7ab4cab-f8e9-4523-a865-04f50ba963ff)